Linguistics575/pentimento/README.md

 The named entity normalization step for people consists of two steps: lexical similarity and semantic similarity.
 The lexical similarity of named entities is computed using Levenshtein distance.

-The semantic similarity is computed using cosine distane between the contexts in which any two named entities appear.
-Context is defined to be the paragraph in which the named entitiy appears.
+The semantic similarity is computed using cosine distance between the contexts in which any two named entities appear.
+Context is defined to be the paragraph in which the named entity appears.
 The paragraphs are vectorized using a tf-idf vectorizer and then reduced to a 200-dimensional vector via SVD.

 The lexical similarity and semantic similarity are added and then clustered using affinity propagation.
 The most frequently occurring named entity in the cluster is used as the ref attribute.